Mastering Survival: Your Essential 72-Hour Survival Blueprint

 - 3 min read

-Why the first 72 hours matter
+Why the First 72 Hours Matter

 Stay calm

-Get shelter/warmth sorted
+Get shelter and warmth sorted

-Sort safe water
+Secure safe water

-Signal / communicate
+Signal or communicate

 Manage energy and morale